(All fields required)

 In addition to the Chiari I malformation, some patients will be found to have an associated cavity filled with spinal fluid within the spinal cord called a syrinx, or syringomyelia.
 This is sometimes better seen on MRI images of the spine.
 This is caused by a disturbance of the flow of spinal fluid at the base of the skull by the Chiari malformation.
 It can be associated with symptoms such as scoliosis, incontinence, weakness, numbness or tingling in the hands, or, less commonly, the legs.

-Kerry Crone, professor of neurosurgery and pediatrics at the University of Cincinnati and director of the division of pediatric neurosurgery at Cincinnati Children’s, has experience with more than 6,000 pediatric neurosurgical operations during a career that spans more than 20 years.
+Kerry Crone, MD, has experience with more than 6,000 pediatric neurosurgical operations during a career that spans more than 20 years.
 He has chosen to focus much of that career on understanding and treating this complex disorder.